 The Slieve League Cliffs

-One of the topmost fascinating cliffs around the world is the Slieve League Cliffs.
+One of the most fascinating cliffs worldwide is the Slieve League Cliffs.
 They are one of the finest tourist attractions in Donegal.
 Visitors enjoy climbing those cliffs, for the view from up there is quite splendid.
-Definitely, they should be on the list of your want-to-go destinations.
+They should be on the list of your want-to-go destinations.
 It will be an unforgettable experience.

 Tory Island

-Tory Island is a magical place that had played a significant role in the history of Donegal.
-It is one of the Gaeltacht (Irish speaking) areas of the county.
-It is always a good idea to learn a thing or two about that language before heading there.
+Tory Island is a magical place that played a significant role in the history of Donegal.
+It is one of the Gaeltacht (Irish-speaking) areas of the county.
+Learning a thing or two about that language is always a good idea before heading there.
 That would make things easier for you while dealing with the folks there.

 Worth-Reads About Ireland: